 Damon went undercover to reignite the feud in July, disguising himself in a mullet and sunglasses to infiltrate a segment in which Kimmel's Aunt Chippy was playing blackjack to win money for Live!'s studio audience.

 Following that incident, the pair returned to couples therapy in a last-ditch attempt to salvage their relationship.

 But when Kimmel took offense to comments Damon made about him to Jimmy Fallon on The Tonight Show, the rivalry raged on.

 Damon bounced back quickly, launching an attack ad against Kimmel's vice presidential campaign that the Live! host denounced during an August episode.

-The most recent retaliation came from Damon, who made a surprise appearance onstage at the Kimmel-hosted Emmys to taunt his nemesis about his loss to Last Week Tonight’s John Oliver in the Outstanding Variety Talk Series category.
+He then followed that up with a surprise appearance onstage at the Kimmel-hosted Emmys to taunt his nemesis about his loss to Last Week Tonight's John Oliver in the Outstanding Variety Talk Series category.

 After Kimmel expressed his hope for Damon to lose at the 2017 Oscars — which the late night pundit is hosting — the actor retaliated once again by disguising himself as Tom Brady to sneak onto Live! following the New England Patriots' win at Super Bowl LI.

 Damon added fuel to the fire by hinting at a potential showdown on Oscar night.
 "I’ll only do something if he starts up something," he told Vanity Fair.
 If he starts any trouble, I’ll have to fight back to defend myself!"

 Of course, Kimmel didn't wait too long before he posted a photo of himself defacing the actor's seat card leading up to the awards show.
 "Best Picture Vominee Matt Damon," he captioned the shot.